Meadowsys/wiwi/README.md

 Because unstable features may break whenever, if you use them, you may want to pin the version of `wiwi` to an exact version (ie. use the `=` semver operator).

 **NOTE:** Just because a feature is _not_ "unstable", doesn't mean it won't break, _ever_.
 It can break, but of course those breakages will adhere to semver rules, as expected.
 Just don't be surprised when bumping a patch version causes an unstable feature to break everything. :p

-### Addon features

-These features enable things specific to 3rd-party crates and features you have enabled.
-If you enable one of these, and it is used by none of the features you've enabled, it'll silently do nothing.

-- **`hashbrown`**
-- **`image`**
-- **`serde-json`**

-## Platform support

-This package will only _officially_ support macOS and Linux.
-Windows support will only be on best effort basis.
-Still do submit issues, I just can't guarantee I can fix them etc (but you can PR me, if you'd like!).

 [zeromq]: https://zeromq.org
 [z85]: https://rfc.zeromq.org/spec/32